ehotinger/blog/content/blog/invisible.md

 - leadership
 - software

+description: "Discover the magic of the invisible compass.
+After six months of hard work and commitment, our team has created a young yet blissful product that will change the way you navigate your career.
+This yet-to-be-announced product offers a glimmer of change and will leave you mesmerized.
+Our focus is not just on the product itself, but on empowering others to success through brilliant ideas and instilling the belief in their own capabilities.
+Don't miss out on this chance to shape your career with the invisible compass and join us on our journey to create organizational change without burning out.
+Stay tuned for the official announcement later this year."

 ---

 I've created something magical: an invisible compass.
 The product is not astonishing; it's fragile and young, yet blissful.